Wolves of Freeport: Astral Virtual TableTop

 In April 2019, it was announced that DriveThruRPG had partnered with Astral Virtual TableTop (Astral) and the virtual tabletop platform received a major update.
 OneBookShelf said that content "purchased through any DriveThru site, including DriveThruRPG and Dungeon Master's Guild" can be imported and shared in Astral.

-In October 2021, Astral's founder Tom Lackemann left the project with OneBookShelf "continuing to oversee and maintain Astral’s current services".
+In October 2021, Astral's founder Tom Lackemann left the project with OneBookShelf "continuing to oversee and maintain Astral's current services".
 At the same time, it was announced that Astral would no longer be in active development and its marketplace would shutdown.
 Following the announced merger between OneBookShelf and Roll20 in July 2022, it was announced that Astral was scheduled to shut down in August 2022.

+Paizo

+Paizo, the publishers of the Pathfinder and Starfinder tabletop RPG systems, announced in August 2026 its partnership with DriveThruRPG to sell its catalog of digital books and materials as well as offer physical sales.
+This came after the bankruptcy of Diamond Comic Distributors, the first distributor of Paizo's physical goods, and while Paizo has their own storefront, the new partnership is aimed to provide wider and more convinent access to their products.

 Reception

 In 2015, Paste reported that "RPGs can be expensive, so while PDFs can be harder to pass around or to look up rules on, they are a much more financially astute option.
 DriveThruRPG.com is a great place to find PDFs".

 In 2018, Deterding and Zagal wrote that "by its own account, DriveThruRPG, run by OneBookShelf, is currently the largest online marketplace for TRPGs. [...]
 It allows TRPG publishers to offer their current and historic catalogs as PDFs and print-on-demand books.
 As online digital and print-on-demand distribution maximizes reach and minimizes up-front investment hurdles and risk, it has contributed to the flourishing of 'long tail,' 'indie' RPGs".

-Jason Wilson, for VentureBeat, said that "the DM’s Guild is my favorite project from the Dungeons & Dragons team in recent years. [...]
+Jason Wilson, for VentureBeat, said that "the DM's Guild is my favorite project from the Dungeons & Dragons team in recent years. [...]
 The Dungeon Masters Adept program, [...], has resulted in other community writers producing official material on the Guild.
-We’ve seen how the Guild just expands on the official books.
-Now, with Eberron, we’re seeing how Wizards can use it to resurrect its past. [...]
-The DM’s Guild gives Wizards a cost-friendly method of opening up the gates to the past.
+We've seen how the Guild just expands on the official books.
+Now, with Eberron, we're seeing how Wizards can use it to resurrect its past. [...]
+The DM's Guild gives Wizards a cost-friendly method of opening up the gates to the past.
 It can conduct some polling on what the community wants on the Guild, when it comes to books for older settings, and then, commission someone to do so".

 In 2019, The Verge included DriveThruRPG on a roundup of websites to purchase from that are not Amazon.

-In 2020, Polygon reported that "Wizards runs an organized play series known as the D&D Adventurer’s League.
+In 2020, Polygon reported that "Wizards runs an organized play series known as the D&D Adventurer's League.
 You can find all of its past 5th edition content online, available for a nominal price.
-It’s among the most polished content on the DMs Guild, with playtesting provided by customers at game stores around the world".
+It's among the most polished content on the DMs Guild, with playtesting provided by customers at game stores around the world".